 How Do Socks Affect Sizing?

-The most common misconception from consumers is that winter boots should be purchased a larger size to accommodate for thick socks.
-Thick socks are a matter of personal preference; thin and thick socks alike can provide excellent warmth and moisture repelling properties depending on their material makeup.
+The most common misconception from consumers is that winter boots should be purchased in a larger size to accommodate for thick socks.
+Thick socks are a matter of personal preference; thin and thick socks alike can provide excellent warmth and moisture-repelling properties depending on their material makeup.

 Winter Boots Need A Break-In Period

 The Baffin multi component foam inner boot liner has the ability to form fit different foot shapes and sizes, widths and volumes, because the open cell foam layer will compress and conform where pressure points occur creating relief in those areas.
 Non-technically speaking, the liner will give in to a wider foot and remain as is for a narrower foot.